-According to your explanations both the source and target substances, as well as the other substance cited in your justification document, with the name of reaction mass of phosphoric acid, mixed esters with Bu alc. and ethylene glycol, CAS No 84962-20-9, (EC 284-716-0), have OECD 422 studies available.
-As mentioned earlier, no endpoint study records in form of (robust) study summaries are available in the registration dossier subject to the present decision for the OECD 422 studies on either the source substance, or the substance with EC number 284-716-0.
+According to your explanations both the source and target substances, as well as another substance cited in your justification document, with the name of reaction mass of dimethyl hydrogen phosphate and methyl dihydrogen phosphate and orthophosphoric acid, EC No 908-996-7, have OECD 422 studies available.
+As mentioned earlier, no endpoint study records in the form of (robust) study summaries are available in the dossier subject to the present decision for the OECD 422 studies on either the source substance, or the substance with EC number 908-996-7.
 Nevertheless, this information is available in the respective registration dossiers, and ECHA has used the information in those dossiers in order to aid its assessment of the toxicological similarity.

-At the outset, ECHA observes that the studies do show similar effects (mortality/morbidity at the top dose, which is attributed to the irritant properties of the substance) but this occurs at different doses (1000 mg/kg/bw for the source, 450 mg/kg/bw for the target).
-As indicated in your comments to the draft decision, you consider that these differences are due to the dosing regime (in the source, the doses were 1000, 300, 100, 30, and in the target 450, 120, 50), and do not reflect differences in potency between these studies.
+At the outset, ECHA observes that the studies do show similar effects (mortality/morbidity at the top dose, which is attributed to the irritant properties of the substance).
 In addition to these similarities, ECHA notes that significant differences in toxicity were also seen in these studies.
 The source substance exhibited effects in the bladder (hyperplasia, degeneration of the epithelium in doses of 100 and above, as well as bladder necrosis in the 100 and 300 groups).
+Other effects seen in the source include atrophy of the thymus and spleen (seen in dead animals), as well as vacuolization of the adrenal cortex (seen in dead animals, as well as animals in the 100 mg/kg dose and above).
 These effects were not seen in the study on the target substance.
-Other effects seen in the source include atrophy of the thymus and spleen (seen in dead animals), as well as vacuolization of the adrenal cortex (seen in dead animals, as well as in animals in the 100 mg/kg/bw dose and above), although these effects were not considered to be significant.
+While the target substance also exhibits effects on the spleen, but these are different compared to the source substance.
+In the source substance, there was an increase in the spleen weights.
+These effects indicate differences in toxicity, contradicting your claims of toxicological similarity.